andrasberczi/andrasberczi.github.io/_drafts/my-learnings-from-build-gpt-from-scratch.md

 For our Shakespearean text, training involves exposing the model to sequences of characters and adjusting its parameters to minimize the prediction error.
 Over time, the model learns patterns like word structures and stylistic nuances.

-## Conclusion
+## What's Missing from the real thing?

 The example above shows a so called 'decoder' solution, which takes a sequence of tokens (characters in our case) and predicts the next token in the sequence.
 This is a common architecture for text generation tasks, where the model generates text based on a given input.

-There are some differences on how models like GPT actually work.

-For one, they use an encoder-decoder architecture.
-This is useful when you want to depend on a text, use that as an input and generate text based on that.
-For example, the [original paper](https://arxiv.org/abs/1706.03762) focused on translations.
+This is what models like GPT use and it is different from the [original paper](https://arxiv.org/abs/1706.03762).
+There, they show an encoder-decoder architecture, with an example focused on translations.
 The input here was eg.: sentence in French.
 Based on this, we want to generate text in English.
+The key difference is that an encoder processes the entire input sequence at once, creating a context-aware representation, while a decoder generates the output sequence step by step.
+In simpler terms, the encoder sees the whole text at once, while the decoder only sees 'past' tokens during generation.

 In the decoder there is another addition, the cross-attention layer.
 Here the queries are still generated from x (input from text in decoder), but keys and values are coming from the encoder.
 This means that the decoding is not only conditiond on past text during generation, but also the full, embedded input text.